WilliwadelmaWisky/maintenance-record/README.md

-# Car maintenance record
+# Maintenance record

-An easy to use car maintenance record.
+An easy to use maintenance record for keeping track of car maintenance for example.

+Work in Progress

+Packages used
 - JavaFX